aharris/jayda/README.md

 # Jayda

-## Automatic pattern library generator
-(Work in progress)
+## (Work in progress)
+## Style-guide driven development the way it should be.

+Jayda is an automatic pattern library generator with some built in start libraries if you choose to use them.

 Create pattern libraries automatically by just coding like you do everyday.
 No extra work or external files to keep up with.

-Style-guide driven development the way it should be.

 All templates are built using Jade.

-Current Pattern showcases how do use this to create a pattern library based off of [http://materializecss.com/](http://materializecss.com/).

-Do you need to use material design to use?
-Hell no. Just what I chose to use as filler.

-You can use this to create fully customized pattern libraries...
+You can use this to create fully customized pattern libraries automatically just by creating jade mixins...
 THAT IS THE POINT.

+### If you want to start with no CSS and Markup and roll your own pattern library:

+Download the "barebones" branch. (coming soon)

+### If you want to start with material design:

+Download the "material" branch. (coming soon)

+### If you want to start with bootstrap:

+Download the "bootstrap" branch. (coming soon)

 ## Run
 Download repo.